 FluxSwiss’ position on the draft gas supply law (GasVG)

-The enactment of the Gas Supply Act (GasVG) in the current version would make the efficient management of gas transit difficult and transfer costs and risks of transit utilization to Swiss consumers.
+The enactment of the Gas Supply Act (GasVG) in the current version would make the efficient management of gas transit difficult and transfer costs and risks of transit utilisation to Swiss consumers.
 Last but not least, for Swiss investors at FluxSwiss including numerous pension funds, this would mean a substantial devaluation of their investments.

 FluxSwiss therefore rejects the current regulatory proposal for transit and instead proposes an alternative market model that ensures that the transit through Switzerland is regulated to be Europe-compatible, as required by the Federal Council, and makes an additional contribution to Switzerland's security of supply.